JohnBinford/AppleWood-Pointe/readme.md

 - Pictures and descriptive information about tools you might donate.
 - Suggestions for Shop.
 #### Information for your own personal profile.
 (If you wish  - See the link to Eric-S)
-- A picture of you, or a well known avator for workmanship.
+- A picture of you, or a well known avatar for workmanship.
 - Some background information.
   - Career milstones and interests.
   - Interests, Hobbies, Skills, etc.
   - Potential things to learn.

 **  Send via email to johnathan.binford@gmail.com

+* * *

 #### About John Binford
 - Note about the use of "John Binford" for this website and email.